devops329/devops/awsChangeLog.md

 ## AWS Organizations

 - Created an organization on my account.
-I don't this this did much.
+I don't think this did much.
 Maybe it enabled my ability to use IAM Identity Center
 - Opened IAM Identity Center in the AWS console.
 - Created a user lee-cs to see if I could use organizations to get temporary credentials.
 Way to complicated and didn't seem to work.
 - Tried Cloudshell, but I really need to run it from my dev environment.